Kais Saied: Immigration

-In February 2023, Saied made comments about African immigration into Tunisia, saying that they were changing the demographic makeup of the country in order to make it a “purely African” nation.The comments were condemned as racist, including by Amnesty International and the African Union.
+In February 2023, Saied made comments about African immigration into Tunisia, saying that they were changing the demographic makeup of the country in order to make it a “purely African” nation.
+The comments were condemned as racist, including by Amnesty International and the African Union.

-In July 2023, a deal with the European Union on immigration was finalized, following talks with European Commission president Ursula Von der Leyen, then Dutch prime minister Mark Rutte, and Italian prime minister Giorgia Meloni.
+In July 2023, a deal with the European Union on immigration was finalised, following talks with European Commission president Ursula Von der Leyen, then Dutch prime minister Mark Rutte, and Italian prime minister Giorgia Meloni.

 Relationship with Israel

 Kais Saied is part of the Tunisian tradition of radical support for the Palestinian cause, considering any relationship with Israel to be high treason.
 In May 2023, after the attack on Djerba, he condemned the attack, rejected all accusations of state antisemitism, and refused to describe the attack as antisemitic.
 He received Muslim, Jewish, and Christian religious figures, rejected diplomatic recognition of Israel, and called for not conflating Judaism with Zionism.
 It was announced in September 2023 that the name of the Storm Daniel that destroyed Libya reflects the influence of the global Zionist movement.
 Shortly after the October 7 attacks, Saied expressed Tunisia's full and unconditional support for the Palestinian people, while avoiding mention of Hamas.

-In November 2023, Saied objected to a law proposed by the Assembly of the Representatives of the People that would criminalize normalizing relations with Israel, a crime that would carry a sentence of up to 12 years imprisonment, and life imprisonment if the offence was repeated.
-Saied stated that the law would undermine national security and that "it was counter-productive to criminalize relations with an entity that [Tunisia] does not recognize".
+In November 2023, Saied objected to a law proposed by the Assembly of the Representatives of the People that would criminalise normalising relations with Israel, a crime that would carry a sentence of up to 12 years imprisonment, and life imprisonment if the offence was repeated.
+Saied stated that the law would undermine national security and that "it was counter-productive to criminalise relations with an entity that [Tunisia] does not recognize".
 Mohamed Ali, a member of the Assembly, claimed that the United States "had threatened 'economic and military sanctions' if the bill were passed".

 Press freedom

 In September 2022, the Tunisian president Kais Saied signed Decree Law 54, which purported to combat "false information and rumours" on the Internet.
 Article 24 of the decree gives up to five years imprisonment and a fine of up to 50,000 dinar for anyone found to be spreading such information.
 This is doubled if the offending statement is made about a state official.

-In October 2025, a 56 year old man named Saber Chouchane was sentenced to death for posting on Facebook contents that criticized the president, a ruling which was called "shocking and unprecented".
+In October 2025, a 56 year old man named Saber Chouchane was sentenced to death for posting on Facebook contents that criticized the president, a ruling which was called "shocking and unprecedented".
 This ruling was based on article 72 of the penal code i.e. "attack aimed at changing the form of government"; Tunisia has had a moratorium on death penalty since 1991.
 Saber Chouchane was imprisoned in January 2024 and, after a wave of criticism and protests, was finally released due to “a presidential pardon”.